The Road to Art International Residency Program – Component 1: Prospecting

 • Quality of previous artistic work

-Project spinoffs: 30%
+Project spinoffs 30%

 • Relevance of targeted territory, potential partners and prospecting plan